 We will make room for our neighbors at the table through inclusive education online and in-person.
 The World Grace Project's goals are to empower minority ethnic leaders, increase cultural awareness, and advocacy through engaging community projects.

 Historically, Waterloo is a secondary resettlement site, meaning that refugees and immigrants coming directly into the country migrate here in search of employment and housing opportunities.
-Since December 2022, we have seen over 275 newcomers to Waterloo - most non-English speaking from Chad, Togo, Congo, Haiti, and Chile.
+Since December 2022, we have seen over 275 newcomers to Waterloo - most non-English speaking from Chad, Togo, Congo, Haiti, Kenya, Ethiopia, Chile and other countries.

 These newcomers’ integration into American life ranges greatly from speaking English and driving to having no English or transportation help.
 The burden of helping welcome new communities falls on leaders (interpreters) in each ethnic community who often donate full-time hours with no pay.
 Also, due to the transportation and language barriers, getting everything needed to set up a home is difficult.